 Now all you need to do is turn the cover right side out and install the pillow insert!
 Yay!
 This repurposed shirt is being gifted to my big brother.
 You guessed it, his name is Shad!

 You should make a Memory Pillow cover too!
 These custom patches are the perfect addition to your next Memory Pillow project.
-Be sure to check out the CR Creations Shop!
+Be sure to check them out right HERE.

 I can’t wait to hear what you have planned!
 Comment below!